 Opportunity Risk: Selling call options could limit investment gains if underlying index advances beyond call strike price.
 Selling put options creates an obligation to buy the market at a strike price that may be higher than the market price at expiration.

 Parametric Portfolio Associates® LLC (“Parametric”), headquartered in Seattle, Washington, is registered as an investment adviser with the U.S. Securities and Exchange Commission under the Investment Advisers Act of 1940.
 Parametric is a leading global asset management firm, providing investment strategies and customized exposure management directly to institutional investors and indirectly to individual investors through financial intermediaries.
 Parametric offers a variety of rules-based investment strategies, including alpha-seeking equity, alternative and options strategies, as well as implementation services, including customized equity, traditional overlay and centralized portfolio management.
 Parametric is a majority-owned subsidiary of Eaton Vance Corp. and offers these capabilities through investment centers in Seattle, WA, Minneapolis, MN and Westport, CT.
-This material may not be forwarded or reproduced, in whole or in part, without the written consent of Parametric Compliance.
-Parametric and its affiliates are not responsible for its use by other parties.

-This information is intended solely to report on investment strategies and opportunities identified by Parametric.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 We believe the information provided here is reliable, but do not warrant its accuracy or completeness.
 This material is not intended as an offer or solicitation for the purchase or sale of any financial instrument.
 Past performance is not indicative of future results.
 The views and strategies described may not be suitable for all investors.
 Investing entails risks and there can be no assurance that Parametric will achieve profits or avoid incurring losses.
 Parametric does not provide legal, tax and/or accounting advice or services.
 Clients should consult with their own tax or legal advisor prior to entering into any transaction or strategy described herein.

 Charts, graphs and other visual presentations and text information were derived from internal, proprietary, and/or service vendor technology sources and/or may have been extracted from other firm data bases.
 As a result, the tabulation of certain reports may not precisely match other published data.
 Data may have originated from various sources including, but not limited to, Bloomberg, MSCI/Barra, FactSet, and/or other systems and programs.
 Parametric makes no representation or endorsement concerning the accuracy or propriety of information received from any other third party.

-The effectiveness of the option strategy is dependent on a general imbalance of natural buyers over natural sellers of index options.
+The effectiveness of an option strategy is dependent on a general imbalance of natural buyers over natural sellers of index options.
 This imbalance could decrease or be eliminated, which could have an adverse effect.
 A decision as to whether, when and how to use options involves the exercise of skill and judgment, and even a well-conceived and well-executed options program may be adversely affected by market behavior or unexpected events.
 Successful options strategies may require the anticipation of future movements in securities prices, interest rates and other economic factors.
 No assurances can be given that the judgments of Parametric in this respect will be correct.

 Options are not suitable for all investors and carry additional risks.
 Investors must ensure that they have read and understood the current options risk disclosure document before entering into any options transactions.
 In addition, investors should consult with a tax, legal and/or financial advisor prior to contemplating any derivative transactions.
 The options risk disclosure document can be accessed at the following web address: http://www.optionsclearing.com/about/publications/character-risks.jsp